O. P. Jindal Global University: Controversies

-2018 Rape Case Allegations

-In 2018, a law student at O.P.
-Jindal Global University accused final year law students of rape, prompting a high-profile investigation.
-The Sonipat Court awarded one of convicted a 20 year jail sentence and the other two a 7 year jail sentence.
-However, the Punjab and Haryana high court suspended the sentence claiming that that the woman was "promiscuous" and had "casual sexual escapades", essentially engaging in victim blaming.
-In February 2018, the Supreme Court directed the accused to share their password to aid the probe, raising concerns about campus safety and institutional accountability.

-2018–2022 Non-Participation in NIRF
+Non-participation in NIRF

 Prior to 2022, JGU faced criticism for opting out of the National Institutional Ranking Framework (NIRF).
 The Vice-Chancellor argued that NIRF's methodology did not adequately reflect the university's focus on humanities, social sciences, and professional courses, favoring international rankings like QS World University Rankings instead.
 JGU later participated in NIRF in 2024, with its Jindal Global Law School ranked as India's top private law university.

-2023 Professor Sameena Dalwai Privacy Breach
+Professor Sameena Dalwai privacy breach

 In December 2023, a month after expressing views on the Gaza war, an FIR was filed by the Sonipat Police against Professor Sameena Dalwai for allegedly 'outraging women's modesty' after using the dating app Bumble as a pedagogical tool during a lecture.
 Consequently, more than 500 academics, writers and students signed a statement of solidarity for Professor Dalwai against alleged persecution by the university on account of her Muslim identity and political beliefs.

-2024 Ram Mandir Discussion Protest
+Ram Mandir discussion protest

 In February 2024, Jindal suspended two students, Ramnit Kaur and Mukundan Nair, for organizing a discussion titled "Ram Mandir: A Farcical Project of Brahmanical Hindutva Fascism" on 7 February, hosted by the Revolutionary Students' League, a Marxist student group at the university.
 Citing "derogatory and provocative statements", the university issued semester-long suspensions and allegedly manhandled the students during hostel evictions, including dragging a student on all fours out of campus grounds by security.
 Over 150 students protested on 15 February, demanding reinstatement and an apology, among other demands relating to academic freedom on campus.

-2024 Non-Residential LL.M.
-Programme Concerns
+Non-residential LL.M. programme concerns

 In 2024, JGU's one-year LL.M. programme, offered in partnership with upGrad, faced scrutiny for its non-residential, blended learning format.
 The Bar Council of India (BCI) and University Grants Commission (UGC) do not recognize non-residential, Open and Distance Learning (ODL), or fully online LL.M. programmes for legal practice in India, raising concerns about their validity.
 Some students reported dissatisfaction, citing misleading information from upGrad counselors and inadequate university support.

-2024 Distance Education Misrepresentation
+Distance education misrepresentation

 In 2024, JGU faced criticism after third-party websites advertised its programmes as distance education, despite UGC guidelines prohibiting JGU from offering courses in this mode.
 The university clarified that it does not provide distance learning programmes, causing confusion among prospective students.